Terms of Service

-The contractor must grant your temporary workers the same services and essential working conditions as for a comparable employee in the customer company after a period of 9 months in accordance with the statutory principle of equality (equal pay).
+The contractor must grant your temporary workers the same services and essential working conditions as for a comparable employee in the customer company after a period of 9 months in accordance with the legal principle of equal pay.

-In addition to the temporary employment contract, a questionnaire to determine the comparable wage (equal pay) must be available before the temporary employment app begins.
-If the information to be provided is not available or is incomplete or incorrect before the start of the assignment and therefore the determination of the relevant hourly rate or the equal pay compensation and thus the remuneration to be paid to the temporary worker is incorrect or incomplete, we are entitled to set the hourly rate and the To determine the equal pay compensation amount based on the actual facts and to adjust it retrospectively.
-A retroactive adjustment of the temporary work remuneration applies to all claims, such as judgments and decisions that were not foreseeable at the start of the contract.
+In addition to the employee leasing contract, a questionnaire to determine the comparable wage (equal pay) must be available before the leasing app begins.
+If the information to be provided is not available or is incomplete or incorrect before the start of the assignment and therefore the determination of the relevant hourly rate or the equal pay compensation and thus the remuneration to be paid to the temporary worker is incorrect or incomplete, we are entitled to set the hourly rate and the To re-calculate the equal pay compensation amount based on the actual circumstances and to adjust it retrospectively.
+A retrospective adjustment of the temporary work remuneration applies to all claims that arise, such as judicial judgments and decisions that were not foreseeable at the start of the contract.

-The calculation of the equal pay compensation amount plus ancillary wage costs and a handling amount for administrative costs is always carried out one month in advance when the payroll period has ended and the difference (equal pay compensation amount) has been calculated.
+The calculation of the equal pay compensation amount plus ancillary wage costs and a handling amount for administrative costs always takes place one month in advance when the payroll period has ended and the difference (equal pay compensation amount) has been calculated.

-If annual benefits and one-off payments, such as Christmas bonuses, vacation pay, benefits in kind, etc. are due, these will be invoiced in the month following the payment plus ancillary wage costs.
+If annual benefits and one-off payments such as Christmas bonuses, vacation pay, benefits in kind, etc. are incurred, these will be invoiced in the month following the payment plus additional wage costs.

 In addition, the statutory and collective bargaining agreements apply.

-The invoice amounts are due immediately - without any deductions - upon receipt of the invoice issued by the contractor.
+The invoice amounts are due immediately - without deduction - upon receipt of the invoice issued by the contractor by the client.
 The client is in default if the invoice amount is not received on the contractor's business account within 10 calendar days of receipt of the invoice.
 A previous reminder is not required (Section 286 (3) BGB). § 288 BGB (default interest) applies.

-The temporary workers hired out by the contractor are not authorized to receive advances or payments on the statements issued by the contractor.
+The temporary workers hired out by the contractor are not authorized to accept advances or payments on the statements issued by the contractor.

 9. Offsetting / right of retention / assignment